Team5924/fll-resources/md/control-system/motors.md

 * 40N.cm stall torque
 * built in sensor for one degree accuracy

-the large motor is ideal for applications like driving a robot.
+the large motor is ideal for applications like driving a robot. it's slower than the medium motor but much more powerful with roughly 3x the torque.

 ## medium servo motor